 The Center for Adoption Support and Education (C.A.S.E.)
-Training for Adoption Competency (TAC) is a major product of a larger initiative, Training and National Program for Adoption Competent Mental Health Practitioners, led by C.A.S.E.
+Training for Adoption Competency (TAC) is a major product of C.A.S.E.
+Training Institute and part of a larger initiative to provide workforce development in adoption competency.
 The central mission of the larger initiative was to establish national adoption competent training standards, to develop a competency-based training program for clinicians, and to develop a model for national adoption competency.